patternfly/patternfly-elements/elements/pfelement/README.md

 ### Debug logging

-Debug logging can be enabled by running `PFElement.debugLog(true)`.
-The setting is sticky (using localStorage), so you can refresh the page and debug logging will stay enabled on that domain.
-To disable debug logging, run `PFElement.debugLog(false)`.
-Typically, you'd want to do this in the console, then refresh the page.
-If you're having difficulty getting a reference to `PFElement`, you can instead run `localStorage.pfeLog = true` in the console.
+Debug logging can be enabled by running `localStorage.pfeLog = true` in the console.
+This setting is sticky, so you can refresh the page and debug logging will stay enabled on that domain.
+To disable debug logging, run `localStorage.removeItem("pfeLog")`.
+You can also run `PFElement.debugLog(true)` to enable and `PFElement.debugLog(false)` to disable, however it's almost always easier to use localStorage directly because it can be tedious to get a reference to `PFElement` from the console.

 Printing debug log messages can be done with `this.log("This is my debug log message")` within any element's method.
 This will produce a console log such as: `[pfe-band]: This is my console message.`.